 as well.
 Fortunately, the owner of this Mac

 had a complete, proper back-up of all his

 from backup and replaced the optical drive.

 Machine came back after being dropped again

 two years later.
 And again, the hard drive was

-kaput.
-(Bang Ding Ow from newscast posted on
+kaput. ("Bang Ding Ow" is from newscast on

 Swollen MacBook batteries

 the years, and here are a few that were

 was only three years old when battery cracked